RagedUnicorn/docker-postgresql/README.md

 # docker-postgresql

-> A docker base to build a container for PostgreSQL based on Ubuntu
+> A docker base to build a container for PostgreSQL based on Alpine

 This container is intended to build a base for providing a database to an application stack.